 Individuals who hold a doctorate in one of the fields listed above and who have demonstrated a commitment to Ukrainian studies are eligible to apply.
 Those individuals who have received their Ph.D. or its academic equivalent (e.g., Kandydat nauk) within the past eight to ten years are especially encouraged to apply.

-To support their stay at Harvard, both Eugene and Daymel Shklar and Jaroslaw and Nadia Mihaychuk fellows are provided with a stipend of $3,300 per month to cover the cost of housing, health insurance, and other living expenses.
-In addition to the stipend, the awards provide for the cost of direct roundtrip travel to Harvard University and during the fellow's stay, supplemental funding to attend one established conference connected with Ukrainian studies.
+The fellowships provide a stipend of $3,300 per month to cover the cost of housing, health insurance, and other living expenses.
+In addition to the stipend, the awards provide for the cost of direct roundtrip travel to Harvard University.

 Requests for residence for periods from three to eight months will be considered; adjustments in the requested time-frame may be made at the time of award.
 The average tenure for a fellow has been four months, the period of either Harvard's Fall Semester or Spring Semester.

 If you have further questions, please contact:

 The HURI Fellowships in Ukrainian Studies